 Pour into the prepared pan.
-Bake 25-35 minutes until a knife inserted 2 inches from the edge of the cake comes out clean.
-Let cake cool completely.
+Bake 25 to 35 minutes until a knife inserted 2 inches from the edge of the cake comes out clean.
+Let the cake cool completely.

 While the cake is cooling, beat the ganache with an electric mixer until fluffy enough to spread over banana cake.